-10 Historic, Must-Visit Towns and Districts in Japan
+10 Must-Visit Historic Towns and Districts in Japan

 Japan, known for its colorful culture and long history, has managed to preserve old towns and districts that are of national importance.
-Many of these places are former samurai districts, merchant districts, geisha districts, post towns, pilgrimage towns, or villages that are full of history.
+Many of these places are former samurai districts, merchant districts, geisha districts, post towns, pilgrimage towns, or villages that are otherwise full of history.

 While some of these beautiful villages have survived the test of time, many of Japan’s other historic towns and districts were lost during the countless wars and battles across the country.
 Others could not survive natural disasters, fires, and modernization.
 Thus, the following 10 must-visit historic towns and districts in Japan can offer any traveler a rare peek into the country’s rich past and fascinating culture.

 1. Gion District, Kyoto

 Japan’s most famous geisha district, the Gion District in Kyoto, is a major tourist attraction for its many traditional ochaya (or teahouses).
 In these ochaya, geiko (or geisha) and their apprentices, called maiko, perform exquisite dance and song numbers to entertain high-end clients.

 2. Chaya Districts, Kanazawa

 Another famous geisha district in Japan is located in Kanazawa.
 Kanazawa has three old districts for ochaya where geiko entertain guests through songs and dances.
 These districts include the Higashi Chayagai in the east, Nishi Chayagai in the west, and the Kazuemachi.

 3. Sanmachi Suji, Takayama